dansmyers/IntroToCS-2020/Labs/5-CYOA.md

 ### Some Starter Code

 Put the following code in your `cyoa.py` file, then run it a couple of times to see how it works.
+Once you have played through a few paths, trace the execution of the source code and verify that you understand how it works.

 ```
 """